tmaurice54/tns_embedded_training/Exercises_C++/2_Sensor/ReadME.md

 After looking at the documentation about the TC74 sensor and on how to use I2C with STM32 board, create a function that will read the temperature and put the value in a buffer.

+While connecting the sensor to the board, don't forget to also connected the pin SDA and SCL of the sensor to GND or VCC with a resistor.

 ## Question 4: Interface the sensor [Real board]

 Now you have understood how to read values from I2C Sensor.